 The above buttons link to many valuable South Dakota homeschool groups, resources, and activities to meet social & activity needs: co-ops, homeschool activity groups, sports and arts opportunities, field trips, and more.

 South Dakota Homeschooling Requirements

-South Dakota Homeschool Laws
+South Dakota Homeschooling Laws

 Although we try to keep our links up to date, state laws change regularly.
-The information at the links provided below may or may not be current.
+The information at the links provided above may or may not be current.
 Be sure to verify information with your state homeschool organization(s).